RN255/bluesky-task/README.md

 ## Lessons learnt
 - How to create an animated hamburger button and some knowledge about animations
 - further improved understanding of Bootstrap
+- The final website looked different on my mobile phone when compared to Chrome dev tools so I had to change a few things at the end.

 ## future development
 - Customising the checkbox and radio buttons on the form would be nice